justEstif/project-inventory-application/Notes.md

 ## Routes and Controllers

 1. Create the routes that you need
-  - since this is should have all the crud
+  - since this should have all crud functions

 ```
 inventory/ — The home/index page.